-Smitha S. Krishnamurthi, MD, is a medical oncologist at UH Case Medical Center, and Associate Professor, Medicine, Case Western Reserve University School of Medicine.
+Smitha S. Krishnamurthi, MD, is a medical oncologist at UH Cleveland Medical Center, and Associate Professor, Medicine, Case Western Reserve University School of Medicine.
 She is board certified in internal medicine and medical oncology, and specializes in treatment of gastrointestinal cancersand developmental therapeutics.

 Dr. Krishnamurthi is the leader of the Gastrointestinal Oncology Disease team, and Director of the Clinical Trials Office, for the Case Comprehensive Cancer Center (Case CCC).